hpxmlwg/hpxml/guide/source/program_administrator/identify_data_needs.rst

 far.
 Programs that offer more diverse rebates may need to consider changing "optional" fields to "required" in order to meet program needs.

-The retrofit use case HPXML file is very similar to the audit use case.
-The differences are detailed in :ref:`auditretrofitusecase`.
+The upgrade use case HPXML file is very similar to the audit use case.
+The differences are detailed in :doc:`/software_developer/usecases/auditupgrade`.

 Other Use Cases
 ===============